-Food security in Africa is under threat, with the Covid-19 pandemic having contributed to this.
-According to the report “Africa – Regional Overview of Food Security and Nutrition 2023“, nearly 282 million people in Africa (around 20% of the population) were undernourished in 2022, an increase of 57 million people since the COVID-19 pandemic began.
+Food security in Africa remains a ‘wicked’ problemwith economic pressures , conflict, climate change and population growth contributing to complex and worsening food insecurity.
+According to the report “Africa – Regional Overview of Food Security and Nutrition 2023“, nearly 282 million people in Africa (around 20% of the population) were undernourished in 2022The situation is expected to worsen through 2025 because of drought conditions and escalating conflict

-African Union member states have committed to ending hunger by 2025 under the Comprehensive Africa Agriculture Development Program (CAADP), while United Nations Sustainable Development Goal 2 focuses on ending hunger by 2030.
-However, only nine out of 55 African countries are on track to reduce undernutrition to 5% or less by 2025.
+African Union member states had committed to ending hunger by 2025 under the Comprehensive Africa Agriculture Development Program (CAADP), while the United Nations Sustainable Development Goal 2 focuses on ending hunger by 2030.

 Food security is key sector that supports others